hepapi/grafana-pdf-report-app/README.md

 - The plugin is capable of including all the repeated rows and/or panels in the generated report.

-- The plugin can be configured by Admins and users either from [Configuration Page](https://github.com/cloudeteer/grafana-pdf-report-app/blob/main/src/img/light.png) or query parameters to the report API.

 A Grafana plugin to create PDF reports from dashboard panels.
 This app has been